Parent: Biological

 A person's biological parents are the persons from whom the individual inherits their genes.
-The term is generally only used if there is a need to distinguish an individual's foster parents from their biological parents, For example, an individual whose father has remarried may call the father's new wife their stepmother and continue to refer to their mother normally, though someone who has had little or no contact with their biological mother may address their foster parent as their mother, and their biological mother as such, or perhaps by her first name.
+The term is generally used only when it is necessary to distinguish an individual's foster parents from their biological parents.
+For example, an individual whose father has remarried may refer to the father's new wife as their stepmother and continue to refer to their mother as their mother.
+However, someone who has had little or no contact with their biological mother may address their foster parent as their mother, and their biological mother as such, or perhaps by her first name.